rhaleblian/dslibris/README.md

 > cd tool
 > make

-The arm-none-eabi-* executables must be in your PATH.
+The arm-none-eabi-* executables must be in your PATH for the above to work.

 Then, to build the program,